 Group 6: Co-administration of 75mg/kg pregabalin and 1000mg C.pepo seed extract.

-Sacrifice and Collection of Samples
+Sacrifice and collection of Samples

 At the end of treatment, the animals were subsequently anaesthetized, and blood samples were obtained through the jugular vein and collected in plain bottles.
-Following centrifugation at 4000 RPM for 10 minutes, the serum was extracted and stored in Cryovials.
+Following centrifugation at 4000 RPM for 10 minutes, the serum was extracted and stored in cryovials.
 Liver and kidney tissues were then removed and preserved in 10% formalin for histopathological examination using the method described by Rieger et al., (2020) and stained with Hematoxylin and Eosin.

-Analysis of Biochemical Parameters
+Analysis of biochemical parameters

 The protocols outlined by Finley & Tietz, (1996) were used to measure creatinine, urea, uric acid, calcium, phosphorus, chloride, sodium and potassium levels.
 Serum albumin, bilirubin, protein, ALP, GGT, ALT, and AST, were measured using commercial diagnostic kits from Randox Laboratories, Northern Ireland, as reported by Rastiannasab et al., (2016).